thunderbird/webext-support/scripts/preferences/README.md

 communicate with the background script to get the default values.

 Use the optional `defaults` parameter to set the default values.
-If the `defaults` parameter is not given, this function will pull the default values from the local storage.
+If the `defaults` parameter is not given, `init()` will pull the default values from the local storage.
 Setting default values multiple times will propagate them to all instances of this script as well.

 You probably want to do this once in your background script: